Identifying Testing Improprieties, Irregularities, and Breaches

 Incident Definitions and Action Steps

-Refer to the CAASPP and ELPAC Security Incidents and Appeals Procedure Guide for details about the incident reporting process and a detailed description of the STAIRS process.
+Refer to the Security Incidents and Appeals Procedure Guide for details about the incident reporting process and a detailed description of the STAIRS process.

-After an incident has occurred, the CAASPP test site coordinator is responsible for reviewing and verifying the details of the incident and immediately notifying the LEA CAASPP coordinator of any security breaches or testing irregularities that occur before, during, or after summative testing.
-Depending on the LEA’s procedure, it is either the LEA CAASPP coordinator or the CAASPP test site coordinator who submits the incident using the STAIRS/Appeals process.
+After an incident has occurred, the site CAASPP coordinator is responsible for reviewing and verifying the details of the incident and immediately notifying the LEA CAASPP coordinator of any security breaches or testing irregularities that occur before, during, or after summative testing.
+Depending on the LEA’s procedure, it is either the LEA CAASPP coordinator or the site CAASPP coordinator who submits the incident using the STAIRS/Appeals process.

 If the incident is a breach, the LEA CAASPP coordinator should be informed immediately; it is the LEA CAASPP coordinator who will initiate action.
 If the incident is due to social media exposure on the part of a student or adult, in addition to submitting the incident via STAIRS, the LEA CAASPP coordinator must immediately contact CalTAC by phone at 800-955-2954 to report it.